 If you want to make an apple pie from scratch, you must first create the universe. — Carl Sagan

-I love apples a lot, I really do.
-Most are kind of one dimensional; yes, they are sweet and crisp, and seriously who needs more than that from an apple?
-But then you bite deep down into a mountain rose apple and quickly figure out that every other apple is just a pretender to the throne.
-It would be easy to proclaim that simply on the merits of its deep red hue, it is a gorgeous apple to look at and behold.
-Then the bright acid and complex flavors, reminiscent of a strawberry jolly rancher, wash over your mouth and you realize how perfect an apple can be.
+I love apples, I really do.
+But most are one dimensional; they are sweet and crisp, and seriously who really needs more than that from an apple?
+But then you come across a mountain rose apple and quickly figure out that every other apple is just a pretender to the throne.

 This morning, we travel far from sunny Provence out to the cool, foggy Oregon Coast for a look at a revolutionary seaweed that is destined to take over the world or at least the kale share of the market.
 As a disclaimer, I should mention I work for a specialty food and foraging company named Foods In Season that scours the Pacific Northwest looking for unique offerings.
 The amazing thing about this seaweed is it tastes just like bacon when fried, which literally makes it a superfood if ever there was one; though I only made delicious seaweed chips instead.